RforOperations2021/Syllabus/README.md

 *	Final Project: Create a ShinyApp with an Interactive Map	40%

 All assignments will be turned in by providing a link to the student’s GitHub repository of their work.
 This will allow the instructor to view how the student’s code evolved over time, it is anticipated that the projects students complete will require numerous commits.
 There are no hard requirements for number of commits, but the overall quality of commits will be taken into account during grading.
 Once you are done you should email the url of your github repo to gla@andrew.cmu.edu.

+Students are expected to work on their assignments outside of normal class time.
+Each assignment should take a one or more 1-3 hour long coding sessions.

 Assignments and projects are expected to follow [Google’s R Style Guide](http://web.stanford.edu/class/cs109l/unrestricted/resources/google-style.html).